Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 # init-esphome-installer
 ## Repository for the init-esphome command and install-init-esphome.sh command installer.

-The `init-esphome` script creates project folders, ready set-up to accomplish professional IOT node development, using the ESPHome component software framework, inside a Visual Studio Code environment.
+The `init-esphome` script creates project folders, ready set-up to perform professional IOT node development, using the ESPHome component software framework, inside a tailored Visual Studio Code environment.
 The `install-init-esphome.sh` script downloads and installs the `init-esphome` command, on Debian-style Linux systems.

 ### Prerequisites